-When my daughter and son-in-law moved back to Las Vegas after law school to get their first jobs,...
+Eggplant Parmesan When my daughter and son-in-law moved back to Las Vegas after law school to get...

 - 1 outer leaf of cabbage cut round the size of the top of a lid

-After ½ hour or so (you can let it sit for hours), massage the cabbage with clean hands, until the juice begins to drip down to the bottom of the bowl (about 5 minutes).
+- After 1/2 hour or so (you can let it sit for hours), massage the cabbage with clean hands.
+Massage until the juice begins to drip down to the bottom of the bowl (about 5 minutes).

-Screw your lid on tightly keep in a cool dark place for t weeks.
+- Screw your lid on tightly keep in a cool dark place for 2-5 weeks.

 - Tip: It is normal to see bubbles, white scum, or foam on top during the fermentation.
 You shouldn’t see any actual mold, though.
 If you do, scrape it off the top, and make sure all the rest of the cabbage is fully submerged.
 All cabbage below the brine level should still be fine.